Skip to content

 The reason greedy is faster than exhaustive enumeration is that each round of greedy selection "skips" some states.

-For example, in state \(cap[i, j]\) where \(i\) is the short partition and \(j\) is the long partition, if we greedily move the short partition \(i\) inward by one position, the states shown in Figure 15-12 will be "skipped".
-This means that the capacities of these states cannot be verified later.
+For example, in state \(cap[i, j]\), suppose \(i\) is the shorter partition and \(j\) is the taller partition.
+If we greedily move the shorter partition \(i\) inward by one position, the states shown in Figure 15-12 will be "skipped."
+This means that their capacities can no longer be checked later.

 \[ cap[i, i+1], cap[i, i+2], \dots, cap[i, j-2], cap[i, j-1] \]